-With a range consisting of the Single Cab, Double Cab, Super Cab XL, XLT, WildTrak and Raptor models, Ford has expanded its range of recent years, with over 2,600 units sold in May.
+With a range consisting of the Single Cab, Double Cab, Super Cab XL, XLT, WildTrak and Raptor models, Ford has expanded its range of recent years, with more than 5,300 units sold in June.
 Some features include e-Locking Rear Differential, Hill Descent Control and 800mm water wading, making the Ford Ranger a worthy set of wheels, regardless of the terrain.

 Additional features such as SYNC3 integration, Smart Keyless Entry and dual 4.2inch Cluster Screens behind the steering wheel are included on most models, with each range available in both petrol and diesel engines.